Rooty

-Rooty is the second studio album by English electronic music duo Basement Jaxx, released on 25 June 2001 by record labels XL and Astralwerks in the UK and US respectively.
+Rooty is the second studio album by English electronic music duo Basement Jaxx, released on 25 June 2001.

+The music labels behind this release were XL and Astralwerks in the UK and US.

 Like its predecessor Remedy, Rooty was well-received critically and commercially.
 Five singles were released from the album: "Romeo", "Jus 1 Kiss", "Where's Your Head At", "Get Me Off" and the Australia-only single "Do Your Thing".

 Background

-Concept and srtwork
+Concept and artwork

 The name of the album is taken from Basement Jaxx's regular club event called "Rooty", held at a small bar in Brixton.
-The cover art features Snowflake, the world's only known albino gorilla.
+The cover art featured Snowflake, the world's only known albino gorilla.

 Felix Burton explained the album's concept as "not geared to one specific vibe.
 Musically, we made it so that it wasn't just for cokeheads who wanted pounding beats all night," a philosophy that gave the duo "musical freedom".

 As the title for the album, it was explained by the duo as "raw" and "soulful", as well as "about being happy about things that don't fit in" and "things that are a bit different.
 That's why the album's got an albino gorilla on the cover."

 Collaboration

 During a July 2000 appearance on TRL, Janet Jackson expressed admiration for Basement Jaxx's debut album Remedy, and contacted the duo to collaborate.
 Basement Jaxx approached Jackson to collaborate on "Get Me Off" for the album, though the singer ultimately declined.
-Burton recalled the collaboration attempt as follows: "She told us she loved our stuff, but she thought we were Zero 7.
+Buxton recalled the collaboration attempt as follows: "She told us she loved our stuff, but she thought we were Zero 7.
 We wished her every success in hooking up with a British dance duo eventually and said, 'Cheerio, Celine.'"